moonyeongcho/moonyeongcho/README.md

 ## Thanks for coming my gitbub 👋🙏
-### I'm a Undergraduate on Industrial Engineering, Hanyang Univ.
+### I'm a Undergraduate on Industrial Engineering at Hanyang University, Seoul
 <!--
 **moonyeongcho/moonyeongcho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.